 The Prime Minister did make a reference to human rights, but she could not very well have said less.
 It was a passing reference with no emphasis, and the general impression was that, those few words having been said, the UK Government were willing to make the commercial deals in question with Turkey, and that human rights in Turkey are not really on the UK agenda.

 I can do nothing but agree with my hon.
 Friend who has made an important and powerful point.
 I hope that the Minister will deal with it.

 Turkey is a key member of the NATO alliance, and one of the core requirements of membership is to promote democratic values.
 How is it adhering to that?
 As a vital regional player, particularly in the humanitarian situation in Syria and the continuing negotiations in Cyprus, it has a responsibility to support peace, democracy and human rights.
 How are the UK Government using their influence to press Turkey to change course, strengthen democratic institutions and protect the rights of all its citizens?
 Human rights are universal and that includes the rights of Kurds, Alevis and other minority groups in Turkey.
 What steps are the UK Government prepared to take actively to monitor the treatment of Kurds, Alevis and other minority groups?
-What discussions is the Minister having with his Turkish and UN Human Rights Council counterparts to ensure that the Turkish Government, without delay, allows a visit by the UN special rapporteur on torture?
+What discussions is the Minister having with his Turkish and UN Human Rights Council counterparts to ensure that the Turkish Government, without delay, allow a visit by the UN special rapporteur on torture?

 We must be prepared to support those progressive voices in Turkey that are calling for greater democracy, the advancement of human rights and the promotion of equality and social justice.
 It is incumbent on the UK Government to promote those values vigorously in our relationship with Turkey; because Turkey—and the Kurds and the Alevis—deserve better, and the UK Government must do better in supporting democracy, the rule of law and human rights in that country.